nodenv/nodenv/README.md

 ### Installing Node Versions

 The `nodenv install` command doesn't ship with nodenv out of the box, but is provided by the [node-build][] project.
-If you installed it either as part of GitHub checkout process outlined above or via Homebrew, you should be able to:
+If you installed it as part of GitHub checkout process outlined above you should be able to:

 ~~~ sh
 # list all available versions: